Native American Heritage Garden

 Prehistoric Tools - With donations from Desert Botanical Garden, this part of the garden feature varieties of agave that would have been collected and roasted.
 The exhibit is sponsored by Larry Watkins.

 Pathway Horticulture - There will be several signs identifying the various native plants along the pathway.
 The plaques are sponsored by George and Pat Witteman.
 The Pathway benches are sponsored by Lee and Jean Silver and Michael Pollard and Mary Wiseman.

-Below are some images from the 2020 planting season.
+Below are some images from the 2021 planting season as of June 22.